 Second, given that they are asking specifically about a team failure, your failure should be one where the team itself was at fault.
 This might seem like an obvious point, but many weak answers to this question will focus on a failure and then focus on the team as at best a secondary consideration.
 Make sure that your essay is one where the team aspect of the story is strong.

 Third, the team could be a failure in one of two ways.
-One option is that the team could simply have failed to complete its external objectives due to a problem or problems relating to the composition, actions, and/or dynamics of the team.
+One option is that the team could simply have failed to complete its external objectives due to a problem or problems relating to the composition, actions, and/or dynamics of the team itself.
 For example, a team fails to create a new business model due to the fact that the team leader cannot effectively manage the diverse perspectives of her team members.
 Another is that the team could have succeeded at its external objectives, but you might perceive it as failure due to a problem with the team.
 For instance, you successfully led a team to complete a project, but by the end of the project, the team members complain that you did not effectively share project responsibilities.
 In either case, the basic structure for this essay would most likely be:

 1. Clearly state what kind of team you were on.